-Lichen planus can cause small flat or raised spots on the head or shaft of the penis.
+Lichen planus Lichen Planus Lichen planus, a recurring itchy disease, starts as a rash of small, separate, red or purple bumps that then combine and become rough, scaly patches.
+The cause may be a reaction to certain drugs... read more can cause small flat or raised spots on the head or shaft of the penis.
 They often itch.
 Occasionally, painful sores develop on the penis and in the gums (called penogingival syndrome).
 Lichen planus usually resolves on its own.
 No treatment is required unless itching is bothersome.
 Corticosteroid creams can relieve itching.

-Balanitis xerotica obliterans (also called lichen sclerosus et atrophicus) occurs when long-term (chronic) inflammation causes the skin near the tip of the penis to harden and turn white.
+Balanitis xerotica obliterans (also called lichen sclerosus et atrophicus Lichen Sclerosus Lichen sclerosus is a disorder that tends to cause itching and can cause scarring in the area around the anus and genitals.
+The cause of lichen sclerosis is unknown, but it may involve the immune... read more ) occurs when long-term (chronic) inflammation causes the skin near the tip of the penis to harden and turn white.
 The opening of the urethra is often surrounded by this hard white tissue, which eventually blocks the flow of urine and semen.
 Antibacterial, corticosteroid, or anti-inflammatory creams may relieve the inflammation, but if the urethra must be reopened, it is done surgically.

-Contact dermatitis is often caused by use of a latex condom in a man who is allergic to latex.
+Contact dermatitis Contact Dermatitis Contact dermatitis is skin inflammation caused by direct contact with a particular substance.
+The rash may be itchy, is confined to a specific area, and often has clearly defined boundaries... read more is often caused by use of a latex condom in a man who is allergic to latex.
 Usually red, itchy spots appear.
 Sometimes the skin is broken or fluid leaks from around the spots.
 Affected men should instead use a synthetic non-latex condom.
-Natural condoms do not protect adequately against human immunodeficiency virus infection.
-If necessary, symptoms can be relieved by a corticosteroid cream, such as 1% hydrocortisone cream (available over-the-counter).
+Natural condoms do not protect adequately against human immunodeficiency virus infection Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and can cause acquired immunodeficiency syndrome (AIDS).
+HIV is transmitted... read more .
+If necessary, symptoms can be relieved by a corticosteroid cream, such as 1% hydrocortisone cream (available over the counter).

-Local skin cancers of the penis can include
+Local (in situ) skin cancers of the penis

-Erythroplasia of Queyrat and Bowen disease of the penis are well-defined areas of reddish, velvety pigmentation on the glans (erythroplasia of Queyrat) or white-gray, thickened areas on the shaft (Bowen disease), primarily in uncircumcised men.
+Erythroplasia of Queyrat and Bowen disease Bowen Disease Bowen disease is an early form of squamous cell carcinoma that is confined to the outer layer of the skin (epidermis) and has not yet invaded the deeper layers.
+(See also Overview of Skin Cancer... read more of the penis are well-defined areas of reddish, velvety pigmentation on the glans (erythroplasia of Queyrat) or white-gray, thickened areas on the shaft (Bowen disease), primarily in uncircumcised men.

 Bowenoid papulosis involves smaller, often multiple, bumps (papules) on the shaft of the penis.